Hercules: Worship in myth

 There is evidence of Hercules worship in myth in the Latin epic poem, the Aeneid.
 In the 8th book of the poem Aeneas finally reaches the future site of Rome, where he meets Evander and the Arcadians making sacrifices to Hercules on the banks of the Tiber river.
 They share a feast, and Evander tells the story of how Hercules defeated the monster Cascus, and describes him as a triumphant hero.
 Translated from the Latin text of Vergil, Evander stated: "Time brought to us in our time of need the aid and arrival of a god.
 For there came that mightiest avenger, the victor Hercules, proud with the slaughter and the spoils of threefold Geryon, and he drove the mighty bulls here, and the cattle filled both valley and riverside.

 Hercules was also mentioned in the Fables of Gaius Julius Hyginus.
 For example, in his fable about Philoctetes he tells the story of how Philoctetes built a funeral pyre for Hercules so his body could be consumed and raised to immortality.

 Hercules and the Roman triumph

 According to Livy (9.44.16) Romans were commemorating military victories by building statues to Hercules as early as 305 BCE.
 Also, philosopher Pliny the Elder dates Hercules worship back to the time of Evander, by accrediting him with erecting a statue in the Forum Boarium of Hercules.
 Scholars agree that there would have been 5–7 temples in Augustan Rome.
 There are believed to be related Republican triumphatores, however, not necessarily triumphal dedications.
-There is two temples located in the Campus Martius.
+There are two temples located in the Campus Martius.
 One, being the Temple of Hercules Musarum, dedicated between 187 and 179 BCE by M. Fulvius Nobilior.
 And the other being the Temple of Hercules Custos, likely renovated by Sulla in the 80s BCE.